witlox/horao/docs/Authentication.md

 The `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` are the client id and client secret that are provided by the Open ID Connect provider.

 ### Administrators
 Administrators are identified by the roles custom claim.
-The roles custom claim is used to identify the administrators.
 The roles custom claim is stored in the `.env` file as follows:
 ```dotenv
 ADMINISTRATOR_ROLE=administrator
 ```